-Under certain circumstances the County Department Director may delegate, in writing, authority to execute Contracts.
-Delegation of the County Department Director's Signature authority does not eliminate the requirement that all Contracts have a risk analysis and, if required, legal review, or exempt any County Department from securing the required approval from the chairman of the County Board.
+Under certain circumstances the County Department Director may delegate, in writing, authority to execute contracts.
+Delegation of the County Department Director's signature authority does not eliminate the requirement that all contracts have a risk analysis and, if required, legal review, or exempt any County Department from securing the required approval from the chairman of the County Board.

-10. Contract Signature Approval
+- 10. Contract Signature Approval - a.

-a.
 Signature Authority

-The chairman of the County Board or a designee shall sign all Countracts on behalf of the County Department.
+The chairman of the County Board or a designee shall sign all contracts on behalf of the County Department.
 Delegated authority shall be in writing and maintained for audit purposes.

 b.
-Original Signatures
+Original Facsimile Signatures

-It shall be the responsibility of the contracting county to obtain original Signatures of all parties to the Contract and to retain at least one Contract that contains the original or legally accepted signatures of all of the contracting parties.
+It shall be the responsibility of the contracting county to obtain original facsimile or legally accepted signatures of all parties to the contract and to retain at least one contract that contains the original or legally accepted facsimile signatures of all of the contracting parties.